EricCousineau-TRI/pybind11/docs/advanced/smart_ptrs.rst

 std::shared_ptr
 ===============

-If you have an existing code base with ``std::shared_ptr``, or you wish to enable reference counting in C++ as well, then you may use this type as a holder.
+The binding generator for classes, :class:`class_`, can be passed a template type that denotes a special *holder* type that is used to manage references to the object.
+If no such holder type template argument is given, the default for a type named ``Type`` is ``std::unique_ptr<Type>``, which means that the object is deallocated when Python's reference count goes to zero.

-As an example, the following snippet causes ``std::shared_ptr`` to be used instead.
+It is possible to switch to other types of reference counting wrappers or smart pointers, which is useful in codebases that rely on them.
+For instance, the following snippet causes ``std::shared_ptr`` to be used instead.

 .. code-block:: cpp